graphprotocol/graph-node/docs/config.md

 * `features`: an array of features that the provider supports, either empty or any combination of `traces` and `archive`
 * `headers`: HTTP headers to be added on every request.
 Defaults to none.
+* `limit`: the maximum number of subgraphs that can use this provider.
+  Defaults to unlimited.
+At least one provider should be unlimited, otherwise `graph-node` might not be able to handle all subgraphs.
+The tracking for this is approximate, and a small amount of deviation from this value should be expected.
+The deviation will be less than 10.

 The following example configures two chains, `mainnet` and `kovan`, where blocks for `mainnet` are stored in the `vip` shard and blocks for `kovan`